andrewjamesford/lms-nextjs/README.md

 # LMS in NextJS

+This is an example LMS (Learning Management System) built with NextJS and Supabase.

 This is the codebase for a series on Youtube called [Code with Andrew Ford](https://www.youtube.com/@CodewithAndrewFord).
 See the [playlist](https://www.youtube.com/playlist?list=PLy4EgyrhFUF2E9T0z_qry81CaEHo9BAkz) to follow along.

 Transcripts for each stream are availble on my [blog](https://andrewford.co.nz/).